Mjz86/c_colon/mcc.md

- 5. rich aliasing info , and function purity metrics: my philosophy is , Every immutability comes with a disability,in e colon , progrmmers are forced with a disability to gain safety and immutability ,  and even boring simplicity. the c colon programmers however should be allowed to dclarar the disability to get the performance from the immutability, for example stable values dont need to be loaded two times in registers to be captured! , they can be loaded only one time only because of their stability ,  the lack of others to change its value is the disability.
+ 5. rich aliasing info , and function purity metrics:

+ for example stable values dont need to be loaded two times in registers to be captured! , they can be loaded only one time

 6. layout optimizations :
   on top of rust like memory reorder , c colon has non `not_offset_dependant` qualifiers,  meaning that if a subobject is referenced in memory , the entire object does not need to be placed in memory,  but only that subobject,  especially true for triviality relocatable types , for example  if i have an array of offset independent members,  and refrence a member,  i can just only use the memory of that member and other members may not be in ajason stack memory , also it might help in making array of structures to structure of array on the stack ,  reflection also can help with this

- 7. dynamic allocation Ellison :
+ 7. allocation Ellison :
- its similar to how cxx does coroutine frame Ellison but with std::allocator or custom allocators that satisfy the allocator concept.
+ its similar to how cxx does coroutine frame Ellison.

  8.  less interposition depending dynamic dispatch  : when code is similar and linked together, it can be sometimes de duplicated, also if a function's adress is not taken or exported it doesn't need a fixed adress, also the relaxed function addresss help in dew duplicated code.